TofazzalTopu/patient-app/README.md

 # Project Title

-## Sample Spring Boot application for Prescription Entry
+## Sample Spring Boot application for patient Entry
 * Project home url: http://localhost:8080/login
 * Create User using Create user form (There is a register here link in login form).
 * During user creation encrypted password will be  stored in DB.